Little Brown Myotis bats (sometimes called "little brown bats") showing the white fungus on their muzzles that gives White-nose Syndrome its name.

 - How is WNS transmitted?

 Scientists believe that WNS is transmitted primarily from bat to bat.
-Humans and other animals visiting infected caves and mines may inadvertently carry the fungus to unaffected caves.
-The fungus can remain in a cave after all the bats have died.
+Humans and other animals visiting infected caves and mines may inadvertently carry the fungus spores on clothes or gear to unaffected caves.
+The fungus thrives in cold, humid conditions characteristic of the caves and mines that bats use to hibernate and can remain in a cave after all the bats have died.

 - Is WNS dangerous to humans?

-No. Bats appear to be the only animals that are susceptible to this disease.
+No. Cave-hibernating bats appear to be the only animals that are susceptible to this disease due to their unique strategy of hibernating in caves where the fungus thrives.

 - What are signs of WNS?